Femtosecond reduction of atomic scattering factors triggered by intense x-ray pulse

 X-ray diffraction of silicon irradiated with tightly focused femtosecond x-ray pulses (photon energy: 11.5 keV, pulse duration: 6 fs) was measured at various x-ray intensities up to $4.6\times10^{19}$ W/cm$^2$.
 The measurement reveals that the diffraction intensity is highly suppressed when the x-ray intensity reaches of the order of $10^{19}$ W/cm$^2$.
 With a dedicated simulation, we confirm the observed reduction of the diffraction intensity is attributed to the femtosecond change in individual atomic scattering factors due to the ultrafast creation of highly ionized atoms through photoionization, Auger decay, and subsequent collisional ionization.
 We anticipate that this ultrafast reduction of atomic scattering factor will be a basis for new x-ray nonlinear techniques, such as pulse shortening and contrast variation x-ray scattering.

 Knowledge of the structure of matter at atomic resolution is critical for understanding and accurately predicting material properties.
-Since its discovery at the beginning of the twentieth century, x-ray scattering has been a primary tool for atomic-scale structural studies of various systems in physical, chemical, and biological sciences \cite{AlsNielsen2011}.
+Since its discovery at the beginning of the twentieth century, x-ray scattering has been a primary tool for atomic-scale structural studies of various systems in physical, chemical, and biological sciences, in particular of crystalline materials \cite{AlsNielsen2011}.

 The recent advent of x-ray free-electron lasers (XFELs) \cite{Saldin1999, McNeilNP2010}, which produce femtosecond hard x-ray pulses, is enhancing the capabilities of x-rays as an atomic-resolution probe.
-When an XFEL pulse irradiates matter, photo-, Auger, and collisionally excited electrons are emitted during or soon after the x-ray exposure \cite{Ziaja2001, Timneanu2004, Ziaja2005, Caleman2009}.
-Although such electron excitations can trigger subsequent atomic disordering through the electron-lattice interaction and the modifications of interatomic potential \cite{Medvedev2013, Medvedev2015, Medvedev2019}, it has been predicted \cite{Neutze2000} and experimentally confirmed \cite{Inoue2016, Inoue2021, Inoue2022} that there is a several femtosecond time delay between the x-ray exposure and atomic displacements.
+When an XFEL pulse irradiates solid density matter, atoms undergo sequential electron emission through photoionization and Auger processes, which occur during the X-ray exposure or shortly after.
+Subsequently, the ejected electrons interact with bound electrons in neighboring atoms, causing further electron excitations through collisional ionization processes on a timescale of 10 fs or less \cite{Ziaja2001, Timneanu2004, Ziaja2005, Caleman2009}.
+Although such electron excitations can trigger atomic disordering through the electron-lattice interaction and the modifications of interatomic potential \cite{Medvedev2013, Medvedev2015, Medvedev2019}, it has been predicted \cite{Neutze2000} and experimentally confirmed \cite{Inoue2016, Inoue2021, Inoue2022} that there is a several femtosecond time delay between the x-ray exposure and atomic displacements.
 Therefore, the ultrafast XFEL pulses allow the measurement of diffraction signal before the onset of the atomic displacements and mitigate radiation damage in the samples, which has been a long-standing bottleneck for x-ray structure determination \cite{Owen2006, Holton2009, Howells2009, Garman2010}.

 Based on this diffraction-before-destruction concept \cite{Chapman2014}, a large number of structures of protein microcrystals have been solved using XFEL pulses \cite{Schlichting2015, Barends2022}.
 In these experiments, the XFEL pulses were focused to a few micrometer spot size to increase the number of photons irradiating the sample.
 Even though the intensity and fluence of the microfocused XFEL pulses reached as high as the order of 10$^{17}$ W/cm$^2$ and 10$^{3}$ J/cm$^2$, respectively, no significant electron density gain and loss were observed in the electron density map of the determined structures \cite{Boutet2012}, indicating that the incident photons were predominately scattered by pristine atoms that had neither been photoionized nor collisionally ionized.